edu LIBRARY

 Model: April

 Now you have sufficient photos to submit in a Model Mayhem portfolio.
-Load them up and start networking with some of the amazing talent on MM.
+Load them up and start networking with some of the amazing talent on Model Mayhem.
 Be sure to thank the friend who took the pictures for you.

-For inspiration, here are dozens of Polaroids (so called because in the days before digital models were almost always shot with Polaroid cameras) of real-world agency models.
+For inspiration, search for Polaroids (so called because in the days before digital models were almost always shot with Polaroid cameras) of real-world agency models.
 They don’t always follow what I say above, but they’re allowed to because they know how to book models using those photos.

 *Yeah, there are rare exceptions.
 If you know which specific photos can be used in a good model portfolio, you don’t need this article.